beyondessential/tamanu/docs/models.md

 ### SurveyScreenComponent

 Represents metadata for a question on a survey (for eg, position within the survey, any survey-specific overrides).
 The actual contents of the question (question type, text, etc) is stored in ProgramDataElement.

-### ChannelSyncPullCursor

-Utility table to track the sync cursor for a channel.
-Not directly related to any patient or medical information, other than UUID.

 ### Triage